-12. Have DEP enforce regulations to prevent unsuitable development in the NYC Watershed and allow only "lake friendly" fertilizers without phosphorus;
+12. Have DEP enforce regulations to prevent unsuitable development in the NYC Watershed allow only "lake friendly" fertilizers without phosphorus;

-13. And finally, invest in conservation easements in the Croton Watershed for the most cost-effective and best source water protection of Bronx and Manhattan water supplies.
+13. And finally, invest in more land purchases and conservation easements in the Croton Watershed for the most cost-effective and best source water protection of Bronx and Manhattan water supplies.